ManthaBharadwaj/ManthaBharadwaj.github.io/README.md

 ![my photo](me.jpg)

+This is me.
 This picture has nothing to do with the stuff you are about to read.
 Just thought it carries a good vibe and goes in par with the content.
 Would like to share a few thoughts about
 **How I view life**.

 There is no actual dictionary meaning of life, its definition changes according to perspectives of each and every human being.